rockkingjy/OpenTracker/readme.md

 <p align="center">
     <img src="images/trackingdemo.gif", width="480">
 </p>

-Why most of the modern trackers are written by matlab?
-Slow speed, lots of extra-packages, need loads of money to buy the licences, version compliance problems (gcc4.9 gcc5.0 oh my god)...
-Anyway, I hate that!
-C++ is fast and clear!
-I even doubt that the FPS measured by using matlab is really meaningful, especially for actual and embedded system use!
-So I will re-implement those trackers by cpp day by day, keep the clarity and less extra-packages in mind, hope you like it!

 **Attention!** OpenTracker is **NOT** designed just for tracking human beings as the demo images, it can track **everything**, even some special points!